JoannaKang/today-i-learned/Interview questions/Javascript.md

 - document.getElementsByTagName(name): It finds an element by tag name
 - document.getElementsByClassName(name): It finds an element by class name

+# What is V8 engine
+- V8 is an open source high-performance JavaScript engine used by the Google Chrome browser, written in C++.
+It is also being used in the node.js project.

+# Destructuring
+- The destructuring assignment is a JavaScript expression that makes it possible to unpack values from arrays or properties from objects into distinct variables.
+- It helps to avoid setting default values separately for each assignment.

 # What is MVC

 # CSS positioning